Hidden Universal Metal in Cuprate Superconductors: Introduction

 \section{Introduction}

 Nuclear relaxation (1/$T_1$) is a powerful probe of the imaginary part of the electronic spin susceptibility \cite{Slichter1990}.
-In metals, it is proportional to temperature, $1/T_1 \propto T$ \cite{Heitler1936}, and the Korringa relation \cite{Korringa1950} serves as a cross-check of the metallic picture, as it relates NMR spin shift, $K$ (Pauli susceptibility), to relaxation, essentially without the knowledge of the hyperfine constants, $1/T_1 T = (\gamma_n/\gamma_e)^2 4\pi k_\mathrm{B}/\hbar \cdot K^2$.
-The Hebel-Slichter peak \cite{Hebel1957} demonstrates that even minute changes in the metallic electronic density of states due to the opening of the superconducting gap can be detected.
-Deviations from the above picture hint at strange metal and unconventional behavior.
-The strange metal behavior has inspired a great deal of theoretical and experimental work spanning the last decades (see \cite{Varma1989, Ramshaw2015} and references therein).
+In metals, it is proportional to temperature, $1/T_1 \propto T$ \cite{Heitler1936}, and the Korringa relation \cite{Korringa1950} links the NMR spin shift, $K$ (Pauli susceptibility), to relaxation; in simple scenarios, $1/T_1 T = (\gamma_n/\gamma_e)^2 4\pi k_\mathrm{B}/\hbar \cdot K^2$.
+The Hebel-Slichter peak \cite{Hebel1957} demonstrates that even minute changes in the metallic electronic density of states due to the opening of a superconducting gap can be detected, before relaxation ceases deeper in the condensed state.
+This behavior still serves as a solid reference even when investigating complex modern materials with NMR.

-In the superconducting cuprates \cite{Bednorz1986}, NMR measurements are complex since planar Cu and O nuclei also have electric quadrupole moments.
-These lead to additional splitting of the nuclear levels and allow relaxation through lattice vibrations, which was reported to reach magnetic relaxation levels only for planar O in \ybcoE near \tc \cite{Suter2000}.
-Magnetic nuclear relaxation of Cu and O in the cuprates are not understood, in particular, and unfortunately, since most early experimental information came from measurements of the \ybco class of materials \cite{Walstedt1988,Takigawa1989,Pennington1989,Zimmermann1989,Mila1989b}.
-These take a special place in NMR shift \cite{Bandur2026} and relaxation (see below).
-Despite all these difficulties, nuclear relaxation appears reliable in the sense that it disappears at low temperatures even in the metallic sense ($1/T_1T \rightarrow 0$), but without a Hebel-Slichter peak, expected to be largely absent for unconventional superconductors \cite{Dai2024}.

-With a number of dedicated experiments (at normal and high pressure), some of us were involved in inspecting vital assumptions about the shifts \cite{Haase2009b,Meissner2011,Haase2012,Rybicki2015}.
-It was found that NMR in the cuprates could not be understood by the action of a simple, single temperature dependent spin component.
-A subsequent revision of all literature data for shifts and relaxation of planar Cu and O ensued \cite{Haase2017,Jurkutat2019,Nachtigal2020,Avramovska2022,Bandur2026} and revealed hitherto undetected trends, but a simple phenomenology of relaxation could not yet be established.

-Here we develop a straightforward phenomenology based on the simplicity of the metallic picture mentioned above and simple atomic hyperfine constants.
-We find that we are able to sketch important features of the cuprate phase diagram in terms of 1/$^{63}T_{1\perp}$, as is shown in Fig. ~\ref{fig:fig1} and discussed in greater detail in the text.
-While the picture is certainly not entirely correct, it should have important clues for a better theoretical understanding, as it reveals not only universal metal behavior near \tc and a strange metal state through the high-temperature deviation of the relaxation away from the metal-like $1/^{63}T_1T=const.$, but also a relationship between the maximum superconducting \tc and the relaxation anisotropy.